RobotLocomotion/drake-external-examples/README.md

 Note, the GitHub Actions jobs only build and test `drake_ament_cmake_installed`, `drake_bazel_download`, `drake_catkin_installed`, `drake_cmake_installed`, and `drake_cmake_installed_apt` since these are the exemplary cases for lightweight, open-source builds on public CI servers.
-Not all example projects are supported on macOS.
+The ament and catkin projects are not supported on macOS.